 San Jose is the capital and largest city of Costa Rica.
 San Jose is the seat of national government, the focal point of political and economic activity, and the major transportation hub of Costa Rica.
 Costa Rica is in Central America, bordering both the Caribbean Sea and the North Pacific Ocean, between Nicaragua and Panama.
 The climate is tropical and subtropical but cooler in the highlands.
 The official language is Spanish.
 Many business people and officials speak English.
 For business dealings visitors may require fluent Spanish or need to use an interpreter.
 The main religion is Christianity.
 The economy of Costa Rica heavily depends on tourism, agriculture, and electronics exports.
 Poverty has been reduced over the past 15 years, and a social safety net put into place.
 Costa Ricans generally welcome expatriates, especially related to foreign investment.
 It is advisable to address people using their professional title, or by either Senor (Mr), Senora (Mrs), or Senorita (Ms) and their surname.
 Expatriate business dress tends to be conservative.
 Men mostly wear darker shade suits, and women usually wear either a dress or a long skirt with a blouse.
 Women are prominent at all levels of business and public life.
 The security risk for expatriates in Costa Rica is low, but medium for Limón province and along the Nicaraguan border.
 Risks include petty crime such as pickpocketing and mugging, as well as house and car related theft.
 Crime in Costa Rica carries the additional risk of violence involving firearms and less often kidnapping, particularly of wealthy nationals.
 The currency of Costa Rica is the Costa Rican Colon (CRC).
 Medical facilities are generally good, however emergency services in remote areas may vary.
 Emergency medical treatment is provided without charge for visitors, however any other treatment is charged.
 Cases of Chikungunya virus and Zika virus have been reported.
 Dengue is present.
-The population of San Jose is 2.2 Million (2018 est.), while the inflation rate is 2.21% for Costa Rica as at April 2018.
+The population of San Jose is 2.2 Million (Metro) (2018 est.), while the inflation rate (CPI) is 2.38% for Costa Rica as at April 2018.
 For a single Expat, the personal income tax rate in Costa Rica is progressive up to 25%.